 This course provides an overview of contemporary knowledge and attitudes towards human sexuality.
 Biological, developmental, psychosocial, and cross-cultural viewpoints of sexuality are discussed.
 Sexual differentiation, gender identity and gender roles, intimacy and communication in sexual relationships, sexually transmitted diseases, and sexuality across the lifespan are examined.
 Emphasis is placed on current social and cultural influences on sexuality.
 Students are encouraged to develop an appreciation for the complexity of sexuality, including gender and cultural differences.
-3 credits
+Prerequisite: General Psychology (PSY 101) or Developlemental Psychology (PSY 203).
+3 credits.
+(Cycled)